 The proposed thesis chapters will include:

-- Chapter 1: a review of the literature around the fate and distribution of neonicotinoids, including exposure of bees and humans;
+- Chapter 1: a review of the literature around the fate and distribution of neonicotinoids, including exposure of bees;

 - Chapter 2: the determination of sorption parameters of neonicotinoids in Australian soils;

-- Chapter 3: an investigation into the sampling and analysis of honey as a potential tool for assessing spatial exposure of bees to neonicotinoids and their metabolites;
+- Chapter 3: an investigation into the sampling and analysis of honey as a potential tool for assessing spatial exposure of bees to neonicotinoids and their risk to their survival.

 The results from each chapter will allow the estimation of the presence of neonicotinoids in soils after application, exposure of bees and humans to such chemicals, and a general understanding of their spatial distribution in the environment.